10 Best Whittling Knives of 2022 – Reviews & Top Picks for Wood Carving

 Like we talked about above, steel is the best material for your blade.
 For the most part, there are two types of steel blades you can choose from; either stainless steel or high carbon steel.
 It is important to note that stainless steel holds its sharp edge longer, but it also takes longer to re-sharpen.
 High carbon steel, though more expensive, are easier to sharpen and typically last longer.

 Besides that, you also want to think about the blade shape and size.
 As far as blade size, that is generally decided on your personal preference, comfort, and type of project.
 When it comes to shape, though, you want to look for a sheepsfoot blade.
 With this type of knife, the tip is pointed outwards instead of downwards.
 This makes it easier to do precision cuts and create small details.

-Safety is something that you should always think about regardless of whether you are a beginner or have advanced skills.
+Safety is something that you should always think about regardless of whether you are a beginner or have advanced skills with a whittling knife.
 Be advised, many whittling knives do not lock.
 The reason for this is that the knife will be held open by the wood that you are carving.
 It is important to note, however, that the blade can shut on your fingers if you are not careful.
 It is a personal choice whether or not to choose a tool with a locking blade.
 Many woodworkers find a non-locking blade easier to work with, though.

 More guides from our blog:

 - Which is our favorite hook-knife for carving?